- Sensors - Environmental Sensors

 - Product Research & Development

 Upon completion of commissioning of Fort Hills site in 2018, Suncor’s control room operators faced average alarm loads 30 times higher than those recommended by alarm management standards and best practices.
 These alarm loads, combined with frequent alarm floods caused by plant upsets, resulted in significant operator overload that increased the risk of safety, environmental and production related incidents at the site.

 Suncor is one of Canada’s largest integrated energy companies, specializing in the extraction of oil sand and its subsequent upgrading and refining into high-quality oil products.
-Headquartered in Calgary, Alberta, Suncor markets finished products to industrial and commercial customers, along with retail customers through their network of more than 1,500 Petro-Canada gas stations.
-Suncor’s Fort Hills mine is an open-pit truck and shovel mine that was commissioned in 2018 and capable of extracting 154,000 tons of oil sands per hour, producing 194,000 barrels of bitumen per day.
+Their Fort Hills mine is an open-pit truck and shovel mine capable of extracting 154,000 tons of oil sands per hour, producing 194,000 barrels of bitumen per day.

 Case Study missing?

 Register with your work email and create a new case study profile for your business.